New Zealand vs England: Ollie Robinson praises James Anderson and Stuart Broad after pace duo equal record

 Whether they can chalk up another of those at Bay Oval remains to be seen, but they held the balance of power and a 98-run lead heading into day three.

-Blundell's accomplished 138 kept their first-innings advantage to a slender 19, but by racing along to 79 for two in just 16 overs under the floodlights, England reclaimed much of the lost initiative.
+Blundell's accomplished 138 kept their first-innings advantage to a slender 19, but by racing along to 79-2 in just 16 overs under the floodlights, England reclaimed much of the lost initiative.

 Blundell was full of respect for the players of the moment, putting his career-best effort down in part to the competitive edge of going toe-to-toe with opponents or their calibre.